Dharma Ambassadors Program: Become your community’s expert representative of Hinduism

 You may choose to attend a session on either dates listed below, but you must complete both the Introduction session and How to Discuss Hinduism session before moving onto the Short and Long Presentation sessions.

-Each session will be limited to 8 - 10 participants.
+Each online session will be limited to 8 - 10 participants.
 Click here to register.

 |Session Title||September Training: